 The need for Adaptive Change Management

-With the advent of Agile practices being scaled up to the Programme and finally to the Enterprise level, Change Management in response must move down the organisational hierarchy and apply much more focus at the local level; the level at which Agile delivery and associated change takes place.
+With the advent of Agile practices being scaled up to the program and enterprise-level; Change Management in response must move down the organizational hierarchy.
+Change Management must be applied at the level at which Agile delivery and its associated change takes place.

 Underpinned by definitions from the Change Management Institute (cf. Franklin 2017), these levels of change are:

-- Strategic level, this is where the governance of the overall change is located, and at the Programme level where the change practitioners act from.
-The Programme level is where a summary of all changes is available, including a holistic picture of local impact.
-Senior management commitment must drive at this level and inform the other level.
+The strategic level is where the governance of the overall change is located while the program level where the change practitioners act from.
+Senior management commitment must drive at this level and inform the other levels.

-- Local level, this is where the delivery of the change is taking place, ideally employing local change agents and ensuring a culture of change where everyone is responsible for self-organising change, not just the designated change practitioners.
+This is where the delivery of the change is taking place.
+Ideally, you would employ local change agents as a change network.
+This ensures a culture of change where everyone is responsible, not just designated change practitioners.

 A strategic drive

-- What the change is and, particularly, why we must change as an organisation (or part thereof).
+- what the change is and, particularly, why we must change,

 Guiding and facilitating the change

-For this reason, we have developed an Agile Change Management tool for incorporation into our wider existing Change Management services, not a stand-alone tool, that assists with directing and guiding change at both the Programme and Agile delivery levels, and providing a selection of the right components to facilitate the change as required.
+For this reason, we have developed an Agile Change Management tool for incorporation into our wider existing Change Management Services.
+An agile change management tool assists with directing and guiding change at both the program and Agile delivery levels.
+This provides the team with the ability to select the right components to facilitate the change as required.

 With change being delivered in smaller increments and not just at once, this allows one to reinforce the change and therefore make it sustainable (cf. Prosci 2017).
-Aligned with the Agile philosophy as employed, we have developed new mechanisms to measure how well a change is taking hold, to identify and correct gaps and to celebrate success.
+Aligned with the Agile philosophy, we have developed new mechanisms to measure how well a change is taking hold, to identify and correct gaps, and to celebrate success.

-With the increasing speed of change affecting organisations today, the embedding of Change Management activities is impacted in at least three ways:
+In closing, with the increasing speed of change affecting organizations today, the embedding of Agile Change Management activities is impacted in at least three ways: